AfrozSaqlain/Papr/README.md

 * **In-Terminal PDF Viewing:** Read papers directly inside the terminal with smooth scrolling using Kitty or Sixel graphics protocols.
 * **External Viewer & Browser Integration:** Open PDFs in external readers like Zathura or Okular (while Papr continues tracking your reading time) or jump straight to the paper in your web browser.
 * **Markdown Annotations:** Write dedicated per-paper notes using a built-in Vim-inspired markdown editor with a live styled preview.
-* **Reading Queue:** Prioritize your reading backlog with a dedicated, sortable queue.
+* **Reading Queue:** Prioritize your reading list with a dedicated, sortable queue.

 ### LaTeX Integration
 * **Built-in Writing Workspace:** Create, edit, and compile LaTeX manuscripts directly within the TUI.
 * **Real-time Compilation:** Asynchronous background compilation powered by `latexmk`.
-* **PDF-First Layout:** Work with the live PDF preview side-by-side with your editor, keeping build logs out of sight until you actually need to debug.
+* **PDF-First Layout:** Work with the live PDF preview side-by-side with your editor, and also track build logs.
 * **Smart Diagnostics:** LaTeX compilation errors and warnings are cleanly grouped with exact source locations, code snippets, diagnostic hints, and a raw log view.
 * **Full Project File Management:** Navigate project tree structures, create nested files and directories, rename entries, and edit code with familiar Vim-style keybindings.